-- · represent themselves; or - Instruct a solicitor or counsel.
+A party to a claim on the Fast Track may represent themselves or Instruct a solicitor or counsel.

 The recovery of costs on the Fast Track are likely to be limited once the court has applied a proportionality test.
-The recoverable trial costs are very limited and when they increase do so by small increments only the idea being that limiting recovery in this way should act as an incentive for parties to settle lower value disputes.
+The recoverable trial costs are very limited and when they increase do so in small increments only the idea is that limiting recovery in this way should act as an incentive for parties to settle lower value disputes.
 A summary of trial costs on the Fast Track are as follows: